Pi (film)

 Pi (stylized as π) is a 1998 American conceptual psychological thriller film written and directed by Darren Aronofsky (in his feature directorial debut).
-Pi was filmed on high-contrast black-and-white reversal film and title refers to the mathematical constant pi, the story about a mathematician with an obsession to find underlying complete order in the real world, and contrasts two seemingly irreconcilable entities: the imperfect irrationality of humanity; and the rigor and regularity of mathematics, specifically number theory.
+Pi was filmed on high-contrast black-and-white reversal film.
+The title refers to the mathematical constant pi.
+The story focuses on a mathematician with an obsession to find underlying complete order in the real world and contrasting two seemingly irreconcilable entities: the imperfect irrationality of humanity and the rigor and regularity of mathematics, specifically number theory.
 The film explores themes of religion, mysticism, and the relationship of the universe to mathematics.

 The film received positive reviews and earned Aronofsky the Directing Award at the 1998 Sundance Film Festival, the Independent Spirit Award for Best First Screenplay and the Gotham Open Palm Award.

 Plot

 Unemployed number theorist Max Cohen, who lives in a drab apartment in Chinatown, Manhattan, believes everything in nature can be understood through numbers.
 He suffers from cluster headaches, extreme paranoia, hallucinations, and schizoid personality disorder.
-His only social interactions are with his mathematics mentor, Sol Robeson (now disabled from a stroke), and those who live in his building: Jenna, a little girl fascinated by his ability to perform complex calculations; and Devi, a young woman living next door who sometimes speaks with him.
+His only social interactions are with his mathematics mentor, Sol Robeson (now disabled from a stroke), and those who live in his building: Jenna, a little girl fascinated by his ability to perform complex calculations, and Devi, a young woman living next door who sometimes speaks with him.

-Max tries to program his computer, Euclid, to make stock predictions.
-Euclid malfunctions, printing out a seemingly random 216-digit number, as well as a single pick at one-tenth its current value, then crashes.
+Max tries to program his computer, named Euclid, to make stock predictions.
+Euclid malfunctions, printing out a seemingly random 216-digit number, as well as a single stock pick at one-tenth its current value, then crashes.
 Disgusted, Max throws away the printout.
-The next morning, he learns that Euclid's pick was accurate, but cannot find the printout.
-When Max mentions the number, Sol becomes unnerved and asks if it contained 216 digits, revealing that he came across the same number years ago.
-He urges Max to take a break from his work.
+The next morning, he learns that Euclid's pick was accurate but cannot find the printout.
+When Max mentions the number, Sol becomes unnerved and asks if it contained 216 digits.
+He reveals that he came across the same number years ago and urges Max to take a break from his work.

 Max meets Lenny Meyer, a Hasidic Jew who does mathematical research on the Torah.
 Lenny demonstrates some simple Gematria, the correspondence of the Hebrew alphabet to numbers, and explains that some people believe the Torah is a string of numbers forming a code sent by God.
-Intrigued, Max notes some of the concepts parallel other mathematical concepts such as the Fibonacci sequence.
-Agents of a Wall Street firm approach Max; one of them, Marcy Dawson, offers him a classified computer chip called "Ming Mecca" in exchange for the results of his work.
+Intrigued, Max notes that some of the concepts parallel other mathematical concepts, such as the Fibonacci sequence.
+Agents of a Wall Street firm approach Max.
+One of them, Marcy Dawson, offers him a classified computer chip called "Ming Mecca" in exchange for the results of his work.

 Using the chip, Max has Euclid analyze mathematical patterns in the Torah.
 Once again, Euclid displays the 216-digit number before crashing.
-As Max writes down the number, he realizes that he knows the pattern, undergoes an epiphany, and passes out.
-Waking up, Max appears to become clairvoyant and visualizes the stock market patterns he had searched for.
+As Max writes down the number, he realizes that he knows the pattern, undergoes an epiphany, and loses consciousness.
+After waking up, Max appears to become clairvoyant and visualizes the stock market patterns he sought.
 His headaches intensify, and he discovers a vein-like bulge protruding from his right temple.
-Max has a falling out with Sol after Sol urges him to quit his work.
+Max has a falling-out with Sol after Sol urges him to quit his work.